 The National Youth Sports Program at Case is much more than just a summer sports camp; it is a total experience that combines fitness, fun and learning.
 During the five weeks of camp, youth participate in sports programs to improve their physical fitness and health habits.
 Participants also gain information about career choices and learn a great deal about academics on the university campus.

-All youth receive free physicals and free meals, both of which reinforce concepts of good health for life.
+All youth receive free medical screenings and free meals, both of which reinforce concepts of good health for life.
 For many participants, this physical is the first time that they have seen a doctor that has identified serious health issues.